Your Taxes: If You’re a Freelancer

 This is actually better for you, because it’s easier to pay your taxes in small chunks instead of in one big wallop in April.
 If you don’t file and pay quarterly, the IRS will charge you fines and penalties.

-File your estimated taxes by using IRS form 1040-ES, and plan on paying 15.3% of your income every quarter.
-We suggest setting up a separate savings account where you can park the money until you pay.
+File and pay your estimated taxes by using IRS form 1040-ES.
+We suggest setting up a separate savings account where you can park the money from every paycheck until you pay.
 To make the process of paying smoother and faster, sign up with the Electronic Federal Tax Payment System.

 Use These Forms